Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes: Conclusion

 \section{Conclusion}

 In this work, we have proposed a multi-segmented optical gyroscope configuration in which unknown phase shifts are distributed at each node.
 Using an $M$-mode entangled bright two-mode squeezed state, we show that the average phase shift could be estimated with quantum-enhanced sensitivity.
 To assess the advantages obtained from the mode-entangled quantum state, we compared the sensitivity results with those obtained from the system using separate individual bTMSS.
-It was observed that even with significant losses in the system, the mode-entangled configuration shows better performance than the separable configuration.
+We find that both the mode-entangled and the separable configurations beat the SNL achieved by coherent states of light.
+And paramountly, it was observed that even with significant losses in the system, the mode-entangled configuration shows better performance than the separable configuration.
 This performance gain increases with the number of gyroscopes.
 For each particular value of the transmissivity, there exists a finite value of $N$ at which the performance gain peaks.
-For example, when $M=4$ and there is a loss of $5\%$ photons in each channel, the sensitivity ratio peaks at $N=2.53$ with an enhancement factor of $3.45$ dB compared to the separable configuration, and at the same time, with a $9.28$ dB improvement compared to the SNL.
+For example, when $M=4$ and there is a loss of $5\%$ photons in each channel, the sensitivity ratio peaks at $N=2.53$ with an enhancement factor of $3.45$ dB compared to the separable configuration.

 We also derived the ultimate quantum precision bounds for both configurations and showed that, with increasing photon number, the phase sensitivity of the proposed scheme approaches the quantum Cramér-Rao bound.
-These results highlight the advantage of mode-entangled bTMSS for distributed phase estimation in optical gyroscopes, paving the way toward quantum-enhanced inertial navigation within networked sensor architectures.
+These results highlight the advantage of mode-entangled bTMSS for distributed phase estimation in optical gyroscopes, paving the way toward quantum-enhanced inertial navigation and precision metrology within networked sensor architectures.